MV-Map: Offboard HD-Map Generation with Multi-view Consistency: Experiments

 \subsection{Comparison with State-of-the-Art Methods}

-As our work represents the \emph{first} study on offboard HD-Map generation, there are no readily available competing methods.
+As our work represents the \emph{first} study on offboard HD map generation, there are no readily available competing methods.
 Additionally, our \ourmodel can utilize any off-the-shelf onboard model as its internal component.
 To ensure a meaningful and fair comparison, we organize the experimental results and analysis in Table~\ref{tb-all} as follows.

 First, our onboard model adopts the simple-yet-effective design from SimpleBEV~\cite{harley2022simple}.
-As shown in the ``onboard'' lines, our onboard model already \emph{consistently} outperforms previous baselines in both short-range and long-range settings.
+As shown in the ``onboard'' rows, our onboard model already \emph{consistently} outperforms previous baselines in both short-range and long-range settings.
 Second, our \ourmodel brings a significant improvement of $\sim$7\% mIoU compared with our already effective onboard model.
 Notably, our offboard method is better than HDMapNet~\cite{li2022hdmapnet} by around 50\% with over 15\% IoU increase on all the categories.
 Finally, we develop an offboard baseline algorithm called ``Average Fusion.''
 It does not consider the quality of different viewpoints and performs region-centric aggregation by equally averaging the single-frame semantic maps.
-Compared with ``Average fusion,'' our \ourmodel still improves the HD-Map quality by a large margin of over $\sim$7\% mIoU under the long-range setting.
+Compared with ``Average fusion,'' our \ourmodel still improves the HD map quality by a large margin of over $\sim$7\% mIoU under the long-range setting.